 Damages in the USB wall adapter might be the result of improper handling, exposure to high temperature, short circuit due to moisture, and problem in the voltage source, among others.

 Use another compatible power brick to confirm further if the cause of the battery charging problem is the USB wall adapter.
-If this is the case, have purchase an original replacement from Apple or an Apple-authorized manufacturer.
+If this is the case, purchase an original replacement from Apple or an Apple-authorized manufacturer.
 Discard the damaged adapter immediately.

-Dirt and dust accumulates on the charging pin over time.
+Dirt and dust accumulate on the charging pin over time.
 These can prevent the charging port from conduction electricity properly.
 In this case, lightly clean this with a dry cloth, preferably a microfiber cloth.
 Use a mini vacuum to blow off dirt and dust further.
 Beware not to use hot air when blowing off the charging port.

 Apart from dirt and dust, damage due to wear and tear or burns due to overheating or short circuit might have rendered the charging pin unable to conduct electricity properly.
 Have your iOS device checked in an authorized service center.
 Furthermore, remember that faulty connector pins might also prevent an iOS device from connecting to a computer or iTunes.

 When charging via the computer, make sure that the specific port is a USB 2.0 or higher.
 Plugging your iPhone or iPad via a USB 1.0 will result in slow battery charging and in some instances, doing so might even discharge your device.

-Also make sure that the computer is not in sleep mode.
+Also, make sure that the computer is not in sleep mode.
 However, take note that there are laptops that allow USB charging even while in sleep mode.

 Another factor that can shorten the lifespan of the iPhone or iPad battery is overheating due to exposure to high temperature, moisture-induced short circuit, or short circuit caused by defective USB charging cable or USB wall adapter.
 Exposure to low temperatures also shortens the lifespan of the battery.

 There are instances when an iPhone or iPad stops charging at 80 percent.
 Note that an iOS device might get slightly warmer while it charges and its internal temperature can further rise due to high ambient temperature.

-In the aforementioned instance instance, the software might limit the charging above 80 percent to prolong the lifespan of the battery and prevent overheating.
+In the aforementioned instance, the software might limit the charging above 80 percent to prolong the lifespan of the battery and prevent overheating.

 The iPhone or iPad battery will resume charging normally when the temperature drops.
 The best solution is to move your iOS device in a cooler place or to make sure that you charge your device in a cool and dry environment.